ahnafahmad/Web-Automation-With-Selenium-TestNG-Project_1/README.md

-# Web Automation With Selenium-Java TestNG
+# Orange-HRM: Website Automation With Selenium-Java TestNG

 ## Tool used in this Project